Why study transatlantic affairs?

 The two-year MATA program offers an excellent academic and practical education in topics of transatlantic relevance and aims to train professionals with an international outlook and skillset that will prepare them for dealing with cross-border issues in a multidisciplinary manner and multicultural setting.

 Students in the MATA program will be able to spend one year on each side of the Atlantic.
 The first year will be dedicated to course work.
 Students starting the MATA program at The Fletcher School will gain breadth of knowledge through coursework across the School’s three divisions: International Law and Organizations; Diplomacy, History and Politics; and Economics and International Business.
 Students also have the possibility to cross‐register within Tufts University or at another partner university (for example Harvard University) for one course per semester.
-For students starting the MATA program at the College of Europe, they will integrate one of the five study programs (European Interdisciplinary Studies; European Economic Studies; EU International Relations and Diplomacy: European Legal Studies; or European Political and Administrative Studies) and follow a tailor-made curriculum composed of some of the compulsory and optional courses offered in those programs.
+For students starting the MATA program at the College of Europe, they will integrate one of the five study programs (Interdisciplinary Studies; Economic Studies; International Relations and Diplomacy; Legal Studies; or Political and Governance Studies) and follow a tailor-made curriculum composed of some of the compulsory and optional courses offered in those programs.
 Both institutions create a community setting for the students, integrating them into a close-knit, multinational and intercultural learning environment.
 Additionally, a joint, year-long and project-oriented course on transatlantic affairs is offered to all MATA students.

 The second year commences with a high-level internship in an international or national institution within the corporate or civil society sector.
 For students starting at the College of Europe, this internship is expected to be conducted in the United States; for those who spent their first year at The Fletcher School, the internship will be completed in Europe.
 The fourth and final semester will consist of coursework, but this time at the partner institution.
 The program will culminate in the completion of a Master’s thesis on transatlantic affairs drawing upon the insights and support obtained on both campuses.